tracy-burnett/dito-backend/README.md

 **Auth required** : Yes

 ## Index Audios
 Returns a list of all public audios.
-3/7/2022 doesn't seem to work.\
+3/7/2022 doesn't seem to work, probably because there is no "public" field in audio table.\
 **URL** : `/user/:id/audio`

 **Method** : `GET`